RahulKar-106114075/Line-Chart/README.md

 # Line-Chart
-This is a simple Line Chart.
+This is a simple Line Chart in html and jquery.